"It is unacceptable for a machine to decide, basically on its own, whether a person lives or dies.”

-In addition, there are a lot of technical issues to be concerned about when it comes to killer robots.
 With machines, there is a bias based on using facial recognition technology.
 There was a recent study by MIT (Massachusetts Institute of Technology) where they found out that facial recognition technology with white men had a 1% error rate.
 In identifying black men, there was a 19% error rate.
 And with black women, the error rate went up to 35%.
-So, we can see that technology such as facial recognition is not neutral.
-And if killer robots are deployed, it will have negative impacts on populations that have already been discriminated against.
+So, we can see that if killer robots are deployed with this or similar technologies, it will have negative impacts on populations that have already been discriminated against.

-With killer robots, we mainly think about how they can be used in international conflicts, but once they are developed, in a very short time they can be used for national security ventures.
-They can be used by a country to police its own citizens and to violate human rights.
+With killer robots, we mainly think about how they can be used in international conflicts.
+But once they are developed, in a very short time they can be used for national security ventures.
+They can be used by a country to police its own citizens and could violate human rights.
 And we are seeing this already with facial recognition programs being used to target people participating in protests.
-So, police can start using killer robots too.

-We also work on disarmament and how disarmament, human rights and the use of technology are interlinked.
-We need to make sure that new technology being developed isn’t being used to develop arms.
 Often, when we think about technology, we think that technology is neutral.
 But it is not.
-We have to think about who will benefit from it and who will be harmed: indigenous people, women, those living in poverty.
-We cannot develop this weapon as it will have an impact on those that have been historically marginalized.
+We have to think about who will benefit from it and who will be harmed: Indigenous people, women, those living in poverty.
+We cannot develop this weapon as it will have an impact on those who have been historically marginalized.

-A. Well, first there is the issue I have already mentioned: the issue of bias.
+Well, first there is the issue I have already mentioned: the issue of bias.
 Technology is not neutral.
 There is systemic discrimination against women and people of colour and against people with disabilities.
 But beyond that, there is the existence of toxic masculinity and its relationship to weapons.
 There is this idea that the world needs more weapons.
 We cannot keep thinking that this is normal.
 We know that in societies with more weapons, there is more violence against women.
 The men hold the power and they hold the weapons.
-And they will use this power and the weapons against women.
+And in societies with high rates of violence such as those in Latin America, they will also use this power and the weapons against women.

-The pandemic also means that people have even less time to think about killer robots.
-But, I think that we need to turn this around and say: look at all the weapons we have and how they are not helping in the pandemic.
+The pandemic means that people have even less time to think about killer robots.
+But I think that we need to turn this around and say: look at all the weapons we have, and how they are not helping in the pandemic.
 These weapons can do nothing to help with the health and quality of life for people around the world.
-Countries need to invest more health care, in education, and not weapons.
-This is the argument that must be made.
+Countries need to invest in more healthcare, in more education; not weapons.

 Read "Stopping Killer Robots: Country Positions on Banning Fully Autonomous Weapons and Retaining Human Control" to find out where your country, and others, stand on banning killer robots.